camunda/camunda-docs/docs/reference/bpmn-processes/error-events/error-events.md

 ## Business error vs. technical error

-While processing a job, two different types of errors can be occurred: a technical error (e.g. database connection interrupted) and a business error (e.g. invalid credit card).
+While processing a job, two different types of errors can occur: a technical error (e.g. database connection interrupted) or a business error (e.g. invalid credit card).

 A technical error is usually unexpected and should not be handled in the process.
-The error may disappear when the job is retried, or an incident is created to indicate that an user interaction is required.
+The error may disappear when the job is retried, or an incident is created to indicate that a user interaction is required.

-A business error is expected and is handled in the process.
+A business error is expected and should be handled in the process.
 The process may take a different path to compensate the error or undo previous actions.

 ## Additional resources